AIMA NZ was very excited to offer a full day of workshops prior to the AIMA conference on Friday 5th April from 9.00am-5.00pm.

-Spaces are limited, so be in quick!
-Don’t miss out on this unique opportunity to work alongside subject experts and a small group of like-minded professionals covering the following compelling and relevant topics.
+These workshops provided a unique opportunity to work alongside subject experts and a small group of like-minded professionals covering the following compelling and relevant topics.

 The AIMA NZ Pre-Conference Workshops have been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and have been approved for up to 6 CME credits for the General Practice Educational Programme (GPEP) and Continuing Professional Development (CPD) purposes.

-Healing from Bullying and Narcissistic Abuse:
+Healing from Bullying and Narcissistic Abuse: a workshop for ourselves, our clients and our patients.

 Facilitators: Dr. Robin Kelly – Medical Practitioner, Erica Steele – Business Mentor and Petrea King – Quest For Life via Skype.